BazelaR/BazelaR/README.md

 `durhack2025/`

 ### Project: History Imposter
-A collaborative project developed during **DurHack X (2025)** — inspired by the themes *"Legacy"* and *"Bridging Worlds"*.
+A collaborative project developed during **DurHack X (2025)**, inspired by the themes *"Legacy"* and *"Bridging Worlds"*.

 ### Overview
 **History Imposter** is an educational, game-based learning experience where players interact with AI agents impersonating historical figures.
-The goal is to outsmart 4 AI characters while learning real-world facts and stories from global history — making education interactive, fun, and inclusive.
+The goal is to outsmart 4 AI characters while learning real-world facts and stories from global history, making education interactive, fun and inclusive.

 ### My Contribution
-I focused on **research and content development**, ensuring the historical context and learning elements were accurate, engaging, and age-appropriate.
+I focused on **research and content development**, ensuring the historical context and learning elements were accurate, engaging and age-appropriate.
-I also contributed to concept design, documentation, and team coordination.
+I also contributed to concept design, documentation and team coordination.

 ### Tech Stack
 `Python` · `Flask` · `OpenAI API` · `DigitalOcean` · `GradientAI`